-On Sunday September 6th 2009 we were at the Succop Conservancy located on West Airport Road in Butler Pennsylvania.
+On Sunday September 6th 2009 we were at the Succop Nature Park located on West Airport Road in Butler Pennsylvania.
 The event was a wedding ceremony and wedding reception for Brian and Caitlin McGuirk.

-Brian and Caitlin were married at Succop Conservancy in an outdoor wedding ceremony which started at 3:30 pm.
+Brian and Caitlin were married at Succop Nature Park in an outdoor wedding ceremony which started at 3:30 pm.
 Music for the wedding ceremony was performed live by a Classical Music Trio.
 We provided wireless microphones and a PA system for the ceremony.

 At the conclusion of the ceremony, guests proceeded to the Marcraig House to enjoy cocktails and appetizers as the bridal party went for photographs.